mpv-player/mpv/DOCS/interface-changes.rst

       instead be used to specifically set the contrast to any value.
     - add a `--watch-later-options` option to allow configuring which options quit-watch-later saves
+    - remove the `--window-scale` option and change it to strictly be a RW property and deprecate `current-window-scale` in favor of `window-scale`.
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.